 Is Jambalaya Cajun or Creole?

-But guess what, it’s not that simple.
-Like most traditional Creole and Cajun dishes, there are as many recipes as there are cooks in South Louisiana.
-Common Cajun Jambalaya ingredients include chicken, pork, pork sausage, ham and/or game, while the Creole variety may contain pork sausage, ham and shrimp and always tomatoes.
-But again, there is no limit to the ingredients a Cajun or Creole cook may use and a sure way to get in an argument in South Louisiana is to tell someone what they have to put in their gumbo or jambalaya.
-It wouldn’t surprise me if even this recipe draws someone ire, but let’s check out Sweet Daddy D’s Creole Jambalaya, I think you’ll like it!
+But again, there is no limit to the ingredients a Cajun or Creole cook may use and a sure way to get into an argument in South Louisiana is to tell someone what they should put in their gumbo or jambalaya.
+It wouldn’t surprise me if even this recipe draws someone's ire.

 Here’s What You Need